hikogui/hikogui/docs/skeleton.md

 Explicit conversion: `boolean()`

-Operations available that work on a boolean (all datum will be implicitly converted to a boolean):
+Operations available that work on a boolean (all datums will be implicitly converted to a boolean):

  - `not boolean -> boolean`
  - `boolean and boolean -> boolean`
  - `boolean or boolean -> boolean`